Business Operating Grants

 Applicant Eligibility

-• Be based in and have operated in a Middlesex County, Connecticut town for at least 24 months as of March 1, 2024 (this is a business retention and growth initiative for existing Middlesex County businesses.
+• Be based in and have operated in Middlesex County for at least 24 months as of March 15, 2025 (this is a business retention and growth initiative for existing Middlesex County businesses.
 Startups will not be considered.)

-• Be a for-profit United States Corporation, LLC, partnership, sole proprietorship, or a non-profit organization [501(c)3 or 501(c)4] and possess good character and reputation.
+• Be a for-profit United States Corporation, LLC, partnership, or sole proprietorship, and possess good character and reputation.

 • Be compliant with the Connecticut Department of Labor Office of Unemployment Assistance and all applicable state and federal employment laws and regulations, including but not limited to minimum wages, unemployment insurance, workers’ compensation, and child labor.